-While Waterloo’s public transportation infrastructure is basic, it is well-established, affordable and efficient.
+While Waterloo’s public transportation infrastructure is basic, it is well established, affordable and efficient.
 Waterloo is also cyclist- and pedestrian-friendly.
-Walking is usually the fastest way to get about in the city centre.
+In fact, walking is usually the fastest way to get about in the city centre.

 Public transport in Waterloo